pranavpr/cardinfo.github.io/_posts/2020-01-01-best-credit-cards-in-india-for-2020.md

 [American Express Membership Rewards Credit Card](/american-express-membership-rewards-credit-card-mrcc-review/) is an entry level card from Amex with low joining and renewal fees unlike other cards.
 Though acceptance of Amex is increasing day by day in India, it's still not as good as Visa/MasterCard.
 The best thing about Amex is their world class customer service and when you talk to them, they make you feel really special.
 18 Karat and 24 Karat Gold collection and monthly bonus rewards pushes the overall reward rate to 12% which is quite awesome.

 - Joining Fee: Nil if applied via [referral link](https://l.cardinfo.in/amex), Rs.
-1,000 otherwise
+1,000 + GST otherwise
 - Renewal Fee: Amex generally waive off the charges if your spend on card is substantial.
   - Via referral: Nil if total spends greater than Rs.
 1,50,000, Rs.
-750 if total spends greater than Rs.
+750 + GST if total spends greater than Rs.
 90,000, Rs.
 1,500 otherwise
   - Regular: Nil if total spends greater than Rs.
 1,50,000, Rs.
-2,250 if total spends greater than Rs.
+2,250 + GST if total spends greater than Rs.
 90,000, Rs.
 4,500 otherwise
 - Reward Rate:
   - 0.5% if points are converted to statement credit
   - 1000 bonus points for using Card 4 times on transactions of Rs.
 1,000 and above every month